touchmenot/yahoo_finance_api/README.md

 yahoo_finance_api
 =================

-Get market data using by Yahoo FInance API
+Get market data using by Yahoo Finance API and other sources.